GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 hooks.commentAddedHook
 :	Filename for the comment added hook.
 If not set, defaults to `comment-added`.

+hooks.commitReceiveHook
+:	Filename for the commit receive hook.
+If not set, defaults to `commit-receive`.

 hooks.draftPublishedHook
 :	Filename for the draft published hook.
 If not set, defaults to `draft-published`.